LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

-# IFT6758 Project Milestone 1
+# IFT6758 Project Milestone 2

-This repository contains the code and assets for the IFT6758 NHL Play-by-Play Analysis project.
+This branch contains the code and assets for the IFT6758 NHL Play-by-Play Analysis project Milestone 2.
-It includes both the main analytical notebook (`milestone1.ipynb`) and a Jekyll-based blog (`myblog`) used to showcase results.
+It includes both the main analytical notebook (`milestone2.ipynb`) and a Jekyll-based blog (`myblog`) used to showcase results.

 The project demonstrates key data science concepts such as:
 - Extracting and processing NHL play-by-play data
-- Visualizing hockey rink and game statistics
+- Using Feature Engineering and Machine Learning to analyze key metrics used to predict expected goals
+- Continue with visualizations and other statistical analysis of influential features on scoring hockey goals
 - Building reproducible environments for collaboration and deployment
 <p align="center">
 <img src="./figures/nhl_rink.png" alt="NHL Rink is 200ft x 85ft." width="400"/>